gonedjur/unvis.it/Readme.md

 * Use memcache to speed things up
 * Use MySQL instead of files
-* Consolidate URL-caching so that www. and trailing slashes don't create separate caches
+* Consolidate URL-caching so that www. and trailing slashes don't create separate cache files
-* Rehost images on imgur
+* Rehost images on Imgur
 * Log debug output when Readability cannot find the main text
 * Something else you thought of, that I wouldn't in a million years...